Dan2lle/MovieListGenerator/README.md

 - The state of the application **automatically reloads** because I think it makes more sense

 # Phase 4: Task 2
-- Task completed: test and design a class that is robust
+- **Task completed**: test and design a class that is robust
-- Classes and methods involved: removeShow and showByCategory in ShowList class, their corresponding tests in the ShowListTest test class, and showByCategory in the ShowListUI class
+- **Classes and methods involved**: removeShow and showByCategory in ShowList class, their corresponding tests in the ShowListTest test class, and showByCategory in the ShowListUI class (the removeShow method is not affected by the additional exception because it has been moved to the GUI part)
-- Exception added: ShowCannotBeFoundException
+- **Exception added**: ShowCannotBeFoundException

 # Phase 4: Task 3
-- Change 1: At first I had an inner class of MyActionListener inside ShowGUI, but gradually I found that the ShowGUI class became quite long and had two different main tasks(set up for both GUI and the ActionListener).
+- **Change 1**: At first I had an inner class of MyActionListener inside ShowGUI, but gradually I found that the ShowGUI class became quite long and had two different main tasks(set up for both GUI and the ActionListener).
 So I decided to extract MyActionListener into a separate class from ShowGUI to improve cohesion.
 Although I noticed that MyActionListener still has some calls on ShowGUI(remaining some coupling between these two classes), I believe the code is more organized from what it was in Phase 3.
-- Change 2: Since I need to have TV shows listed in both the console and GUI, it makes sense to display the information using the same format.
+- **Change 2**: Since I need to have TV shows listed in both the console and GUI, it makes sense to display the information using the same format.
 Before I just have two strings under each class (one to print in the console, and one to display on the GUI panel), but it exposes to future mistakes that when I want to change how the TV shows are displayed, I may change the format in one place but forget the other.
 In order to keep the consistency and duplicated codes in the project, I added a display() method in the TVShow class which can be called from both ShowListUI and ShowGUI.
-- Change 3: In MyActionListener classes, I extracted many small helper methods to make the code more readable
+- **Change 3**: In MyActionListener classes, extracted many small helper methods to make the code more readable